DSM-5 Overview and Update for Mental Health Professionals

 Please note that the class is designed for graduate and post-graduate level mental health professionals who have already been exposed to previous editions of the DSM and want to learn more about the changes and how those changes will impact them.
 This is not a class on what the DSM is or how to use it in clinical practice.

-Noeticus Counseling Center and Training Institute is a community-based, not-for-profit counseling and training center based in Denver, Colorado.
+Noeticus Counseling Center and Training Institute® is a community-based, not-for-profit group counseling practice and professional training organization based in Denver, Colorado.
 Our mission is to provide innovative, effective, and affordable counseling and educational services to a broad range of individuals, couples, and families living within the greater Denver/Boulder community.
-We are also committed to offering basic and advanced training opportunities to mental health professionals both locally and across the country.
+We are also committed to offering basic and advanced training opportunities to graduate students and mental health professionals both locally and across the country.
 We especially value doing this through collaborative and engaging community partnerships or affiliations with other like-minded individuals, organizations, agencies, institutions, universities, and foundations.
+For more information, we can be reached at: www.noeticus.org

 In order to purchase these tickets in installments, you'll need an Eventbrite account.
 Log in or sign up for a free account to continue.